-GDP growth rebounded by 16.0% in Q3 2020 having fallen by -18.8% in the second quarter, with the annual rate rising to -8.6% from -20.8%.
+Gross domestic product (GDP-growth rebounded) grew by 16.0% in Q3 2020 having fallen by -18.81.3% in the secondthird calendar quarter of 2021 according to the initial estimate, compared to a gain of 5.5% g/q in the previous quarter, with the annual rate risingslowing to -86.6% from -20.8%.
 All sectors rose quarter-on-quarter, with dramatic gains in construction (41.2%), followed by services and production (both 14.7%).
-Monthly GDP estimates have shown the economic recovery slowing and remains well below its pre-pandemic peak.
-Looking ahead, the BoE's November MPR forecasts economic growth will rise in 2021 with GDP reaching 11% in Q4 2021, 3.1% in Q4 2022 and 1.6% in Q4 2023.
+Monthly GDP estimates have shown the economic recovery slowing and remains well23.6%.
+The Q3 gain was modestly below its pre-the consensus forecast of a 1.5% g/q rise.
+During the quarter activity measures were boosted by sectors that reopened following pandemic peak, restrictions, suggesting that wider spending was flat.
+Looking ahead, the BoE's November MPR forecasts economic growth will rise while monthly GDP readings suggest there had been some increase in momentum in 2021 with GDP reaching 11% in the latter part of Q3, Q4 2021, 3.1% in Q4 2022 and 1.6% in Q4 2023 growth is expected to be soft.

-GDP growth in the euro zone rebounded by 12.7% in Q3 2020 after contracting by -3.7% and -11.8% in the first and second quarters, respectively.
-Headline inflation, however, remains extremely weak, registering -0.3% year-on-year in November, the fourth successive month of deflation.
-Core inflation registered 0.2% y/y, well below the European Central Bank's (ECB) target of 'below, but close to 2%'.
-The ECB is expected to continue holding its main interest rate of 0% and deposit facility rate of -0.5% for some time but expanded its monetary stimulus in December 2020, increasing the size of its asset purchase scheme to €1.85 trillion and extended it until March 2022.
+GDP growth in the euro zone reboundedincreased by 12.72.2% in calendar Q3 2020 after contracting by -3.7%2021 following a gain of 2.1% in the second quarter and -11.8a decline of -0.3% in the first-and second quarters, respectively.
+Headline inflation, however, remains extremely weak, has been strong, with CPI registering -0.34.9% year-on-year in November, the fourthfifth successive month of deflation.
+Core inflation registered 0.2% y/y, well belowinflation.
+Core CPI inflation was 2.6% y/y in November, the fourth month of successive increases from July's 0.7% y/y.
+At these levels, inflation is above the European Central Bank's (ECB) target of 'below, but close to 2%'.
+The ECB is expected to continue, putting some pressure on its long-term stance of holding its main interest rate of 0% and deposit facility rate of -0.5% for some time but expanded its monetary stimulus in December 2020, increasing the size of its asset purchase scheme to €1.85 trillion and extended it until March 2022.%.

-The US economy contracted at an annualised rate of 31.4% in Q2 2020 and then rebounded by 33.4% in Q3.
-The Federal Reserve maintained the Fed Funds rate at between 0% and 0.25% and announced a change to its inflation targeting regime to a more flexible form of average targeting.
-The Fed also provided strong indications that interest rates are unlikely to change from current levels over the next three years.
+The US economy contracted expanded at an annualised rate of 31.4% in Q2 2020 and then rebounded by 33.4% in Q3.2.1% in Q3 2021, slowing sharply from gains of 6.7% and 6.3% in the previous two quarters.
+In its December 2021 interest rate announcement, the Federal Reserve maintained continue to maintain the Fed Funds rate at between 0% and 0.25% and announced a change to its inflation targeting regime to a more flexible form of average targeting.
+The Fed also provided strong indications that interest rates are unlikely to change from current levels over the next but outlined its plan to reduce its asset purchase programme earlier than previously stated and signalled they are in favour of tightening interest rates at a faster pace in 2022, with three years 0.25% movements now expected.